UNINETTSigma2/documentation/getting_started/ssh.md

 $ ssh saga.sigma2.no
 ```

+## Jumping through login nodes

+When already logged in, you can easily jump from one login node to the other by typing `ssh login-X` (for Fram, Saga and Betzy) or `ssh loginX` (for NIRD).
+Please, replace "X" with the number of the login node you want to access.

+Also, the same is valid for when we want to access a specific compute node we are running our jobs.
+However, it is only possible to access compute nodes that you currently have jobs running.

 {ref}`Further below <ssh-config>` we will show how we can configure SSH so that we
 don't have to type the same lengthy command every time